All are Worth Words: A ViT Backbone for Diffusion Models: Method

-\paragraph{The way to feed the time into the network.} We consider two ways to feed $t$ into the network.
+\textbf{The way to feed the time into the network.} We consider two ways to feed $t$ into the network.
 (1) The first way is to treat it as a token as illustrated in Figure~\ref{fig:uvit}.
 (2) The second way is to incorporate the time after the layer normalization in the transformer block~\cite{gu2022vector}, which is similar to the adaptive group normalization~\cite{dhariwal2021diffusion} used in U-Net.
 The second way is referred to as adaptive layer normalization (AdaLN).
 Formally, $\mathrm{AdaLN}(h, y) = y_s \mathrm{LayerNorm}(h) + y_b$, where $h$ is an embedding inside a transformer block, and $y_s, y_b$ are obtained from a linear projection of the time embedding.
 As shown in Figure~{\ref{fig:ab} (b)}, while simple, the first way that treats time as a token performs better than AdaLN.

-\paragraph{The way to add an extra convolutional block after the transformer.} We consider two ways to add an extra convolutional block after the transformer.
+\textbf{The way to add an extra convolutional block after the transformer.} We consider two ways to add an extra convolutional block after the transformer.
 (1) The first way is to add a 3$\times$3 convolutional block after the linear projection that maps the token embeddings to image patches, as illustrated in Figure~\ref{fig:uvit}.
 (2) The second way is to add a 3$\times$3 convolutional block before this linear projection, which needs to first rearrange the 1D sequence of token embeddings $\vh \in \R^{L \times D}$ to a 2D feature of shape $H/P \times W/P \times D$, where $P$ is the patch size.
 (3) We also compare with the case where we drop the extra convolutional block.
 As shown in Figure~{\ref{fig:ab} (c)}, the first way that adds a 3$\times$3 convolutional block after the linear projection performs slightly better than other two choices.

-\paragraph{Variants of the patch embedding.} We consider two variants of the patch embedding.
+\textbf{Variants of the patch embedding.} We consider two variants of the patch embedding.
 (1) The original patch embedding adopts a linear projection that maps a patch to a token embedding, as illustrated in Figure~\ref{fig:uvit}.
 (2) Alternatively, \cite{xiao2021early} use a stack of 3$\times$3 convolutional blocks followed by a 1$\times$1 convolutional block to map an image to token embeddings.
-We compare the two design choices in Figure~{\ref{fig:ab} (d)}, and we find that the original patch embedding performs better.
+We compare them in Figure~{\ref{fig:ab} (d)}, and the original patch embedding performs better.